jb881122/unified-boot-hijack/README.md

 After the reboot, the bootloader finds a valid header for unified boot and runs our code.
 Then:
 - The header magic is changed to avoid running our code again
-- Security checks are disabled by making the `use_unsigned_kernel` function return 0
+- Security checks are disabled by making the `use_signed_kernel` function return 0
 - Recovery boot is forced (to allow more room for the partition name since "recovery" is a long name)
 - The partition name is patched to allow booting from a non-previously-checked partition
 - Finally, the now-patched bootloader is ran again.